 CISD will strive to cultivate a safe, positive, and collaborative school culture, conducive to learning, by creating and implementing specific behavioral expectations and management systems, developing responsive student support teams that focus on the needs of every student, and enhancing two-way communication and building partnerships with parents and the community in accordance with the education standards outlined by the State and the values of our community.

-Performance Objective 3: Partner with Communities in Schools to provide resources, support, and mentoring for the students at Wilkinson.
+Performance Objective 3: Wilkinson will partner with Communities in Schools (CIS) to provide resources, support, and mentoring for students.

 Evaluation Data Sources: Teacher and Student Surveys